 - Heat a large saucepan over high heat.
 Add the chiles and cook, stirring, for about 1 minute, just until the chiles become aromatic.
 Cover the chiles completely with water (about 4 cups) and bring to a boil.
 Remove from the heat, stir in the raisins, and let sit for about 30 minutes.

 - Transfer the chiles and raisins to a blender, reserving the soaking water.
-Add the garlic, cumin, oregano, and salt, along with about 2 cups of the soaking water, and process to a smooth puree.
+Add the garlic, tomato paste, cumin, oregano, and salt, along with about 2 cups of the soaking water (if the chilies are very spicy, you can substitute chicken broth, vegetable broth, or water for some or all of the soaking liquid), and process to a smooth puree.
 Add the remaining water and process to combine.